 - A code that is texted to your phone number;

 - A 2FA authenticator app on your phone that gives you a code;

-- A security key like the Titan Security Key that you plug into your computer or phone to verify who you are;
+- A security key like the Yubikey that you plug into your computer or phone to verify who you are;